 In partnership with Kielder Observatory, the Northumberland Archives, Woodhorn Museum, and the University of Newcastle, The Northumberland Space Programme brings together experimental composer Andy Ingamells and c.30 local SEND, PPG and/or EAL school children.

-The project will take place over 7 days, and the group will be based at Woodhorn Museum.
-They will also go on three exciting trips to help inform the creation of their performance piece.
+The project takes place over 7 days, and based at Woodhorn Museum.
+They also go on two exciting trips to help inform the creation of their performance piece.

-First, they will get a ‘behind the scenes’ experience at the Northumberland Archives, visiting the temperature controlled strong-rooms, and working with documents which are hundreds of years old.
-They will then enjoy activities and experiments at the University of Newcastle, led by astrophysicist Dr. Chris Hales.
-Finally, the group will go to Kielder Observatory, where they will enjoy an introduction to scientific stargazing, and will see some of the most powerful telescopes in the UK in action.
+They enjoy activities and experiments at the University of Newcastle, led by its resident astrophysicists, and go to Kielder Observatory, where they enjoy an introduction to scientific stargazing, and see some of the most powerful telescopes in the UK in action.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.